 The Abacus will be available in 161 and 164 cm.

 It was tested with the Splitsticks binding and adapter plates for the Voile hole stitch.

 Weight of the tester 70 and 74kg.

 Splitboard Designs 14-15

-For the other seen splitboards there has been innovations in design only, besides that they are already covered in our last seasons article.
+For the other seen splitboards there has been innovations in design only.
 Of course, here we have the new 14/15 designs for your inspection.

 Readers Comments and firsthand practical experiences with the current 2013/14 boards can be found within our splitboard overview.
 Here, our readers have shared their opinions on the boards, and as said before, with some boards there has been only changes in design.

 No news from K2, the design has remained the same.